 This all happens in the first seventy pages.

 Picked apart, these first chapters contain sixteen different story arcs, all crashing together in a tsunami of supremely enthusiastic go-juice.
 Nor does The Unremembered grow any less frantic as it continues.
 It isn't that the book has a dozen fractured storylines (e.g. George R.R.
-Martin) - everything in The Unremembered plods inexorably towards a central battle of good (us) versus evil (the Quiet).
-As the book develops, there aren't twists, added, merely more steps in the same linear journey.
+Martin): everything in The Unremembered whirls inexorably towards a central battle of good (us) versus evil (the Quiet).
+As the book develops, there aren't twists added - merely more complicated steps in the same linear journey.

-There's far, far too much plot in The Unremembered to summarise, so I'll tackle it from the characters instead.
+There's far, far too much plot in The Unremembered to summarise, so I'll break it down as characters instead.
 Curiously enough, the book doesn't feature a Chosen One - it squeezes in a half-dozen of them.
 Sadly, the result isn't a subversive re-imagining of the Chosen One idea; it rather reinforces it.
 Some people are really special.
 Most of us aren't.

 Table 1.1: Key Characters in The Unremembered